sourcebroker/singleview/README.rst

   https://www.example.com/list/

-TYPO3 default is that when you put single view on different page then there is no easy way to remove it from nice from url/slug.
+TYPO3 default is that when you put single view on different page then there is no easy way to remove it from slugified url.
 You will get something like below (single view is on separate page named "detail"):

 ::

   https://www.example.com/list/detail/title-of-single-item/

-If you will use ``ext:singleview`` then you can put single view on different page than list view but the slugified links will still look nice like below - so no ``/detail/`` part.
+If you will use ``ext:singleview`` then you can put single view on different page than list view but the slugified url will still look nice like below - so no ``/detail/`` part.

 ::